BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 &nbsp;

 Move the downloaded data into your working R directory.

+Currently, the working directory is set to our home directory.
+In Rstudio you can change the working directory to the week5 directory we just downloaded data into by using the pull down menu `Session` to get and set your working directory.
+Similarly, the tab `Files` in the lower right will also allow you to set your working directory.

 Then we can read the data table with the 'read.csv' command, calling our data.frame "gen.data"

 ```html
 gen.data <- read.csv(file = 'margen.wk5.table.csv', sep = ';')